makyo/writing/work/sawtooth/overclassification/overclassification.md

 "What power would you like?"
 Amber grinned.

+"Flight?"

+Amber laughed.

+"Seeing through walls, maybe?"
+Dani continued.
+"Precognition?
+Pyrokinesis?
+That might be nice with it being this cold."

+"And dangerous, probably."

+It was Dani's turn to laugh.
+"Okay, yeah, probably."

+The ringtail propped herself up on an elbow, resting her cheek in her paw.
+"Okay, how about company, then?
+I can give you the power to not be alone, at least for a bit."

+"I don't know if that's a power, really, but I'm more than happy for it."

 -----

 When Dani awoke early the next morning --- very early, far before her alarms --- she was alone.
 Amber was gone.

 When she thought of the last few days, she wasn't totally surprised.
 The parable from the night before had been accurate enough.
-Amber had gotten to the other side.
+Amber had gotten to the other side of the cold snap.
 Dani would be left grappling with the Amber-that-was, the Amy and the Alex and the Anne, for a while yet.

 Not surprised, but not happy.
 She had left behind that hindbrain need to categorize and order her life for someone, and now they were gone.
 Maybe that was good, though.
 Maybe she needed a bit less order in her life.

 She clumsily paced her apartment for a few hours, that Tuesday.
-The university was still closed for the remainer of the cold snap, though the temperature was now well above zero.
+The university was still closed for the remainder of the cold snap, though the temperature was now well above zero.
 She suspected it was more of an issue about the boiler than the temperature.
 Either way, she was still all wobbly from the strain in her tail.

 She made coffee.

+She took a nap.

 There was nothing she could do to follow Amber.

-She took a nap.

 There was nothing she *would* do to follow her.
 She had moved on, Dani was left to deal with what remained.

-She thought about Amber.

 Dani could no more follow her than the crocodile could.
 She was bound for the other shore, for more loneliness and more dreams.

 She put a movie to playing.

+She cleaned the kitchen and picked up all the blankets on the beanbag.

 The only thing missing was her catalog of folktales.